jhpyle/docassemble/_docs/functions.md

 The server-side encryption merely protects against the scenario in which the server running **docassemble** is compromised.

+You can include keyword arguments to `interview_url()`.
+These will be passed to the interview as [`url_args`].

+The keyword argument `i` is special: you can set this to the name of an interview (e.g., `docassemble.demo:data/questions/questions.yml`) and this interview will be used instead of the current interview.

 ## <a name="interview_url_as_qr"></a>interview_url_as_qr()

 Like `interview_url()`, except it inserts into the markup a [QR code]